WORK PERMITS AND VISAS FOR SAUDI ARABIA

 Below is an overview of the main requirements needed to start a Saudi work visa, but not limited to:

-- Colour Photographs: Provide two passport-type photos.
+- Colour Photographs: Deliver two passport photos.

 WHAT IS IQAMA (RESIDENCY PERMIT)?